iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.2.3
+- fix issue of the parser that resulted in skipping objects with single boolean field which equals `false`

 ### v1.2.2

 - Fix a bug where the pseudo locales were not initialized properly.
 This fix gets